platformsh/platformsh-docs/docs/src/dedicated/architecture/scalability.md

 If the load is diagnosed to be due to a bot or crawler that we can block, we attempt to block it.
 This prevents unnecessary scaling, which prevents unnecessary costs to you.
-If it isn't a bot or can't be blocked, then we begin the upscaling process detailed above.
+If it isn't a bot or can't be blocked, then the upscaling process detailed above is started.
 Be advised that this process may take up to 60-90 minutes depending on the diagnostic steps needed.

 We open a support ticket to notify you of such changes, but we don't wait for your response before upscaling your cluster.